GeekTrainer/learn-typescript/m02-declare-variable-types-in-typescript/includes/6-collection-types.md

 The object types are all class, interface, array, and literal types (anything that is not a primitive type.)
-For now, let's look at the array and literal types.
+For now, let's look at the array and Tuple types.

 ## Arrays